mateuszjurewicz/notes_public/Machine Learning.md

 6. `sorted_ind` is obtained by passing `labels` (currently still sorted) to torch.argsort(), which returns the indices that would sort the values from labels.
 But because many labels have the same value (same cluster assignment), the output of argsort has an **element of randomness** to it.
     - e.g. in our example of [0 x 10, 1 x 5], the sorted_ind first 10 elements could have the indices of 0-10 in any order, e.g. [9, 2, 7, ...].
 Only the elements after the 10th index would be guaranteed to be above 10, with the values between 10-15 in random over in that second sector.
 7. `labels` are reordered according to the semi-shuffled, `sorted_ind`, not clear to me what this achieves.
-8. `enc_data` gets roereded according to `sorted_ind` too, not clear what this achieves either, except the order of elements within clusters gets shuffled.
+8. `enc_data` gets reordered according to `sorted_ind` too, not clear what this achieves either, except the order of elements within clusters gets shuffled.
 9. `G` is initialized to None.
 10. **loop over k in K begins**, where `self.forward_k()` gets repeatedly called returning:
     - new loss term, new elbo term, new `G`